-A Proposed Amendment to the United States Constitution for the Dissolution of Tyranny in the Private and Public Sectors.
+A Proposed Amendment to the United States Constitution for the Dissolution of Tyranny in the Executive branch.

 Section 1: The second article of amendment to the Constitution of the United States is hereby repealed.
 Private ownership of all firearms is hereby prohibited in the United States.